Pre-Boarding or Pre-Boring? You Decide.

 Most employers understand that onboarding – the first few days of a new employee’s tenure at a company – is a critical time when the employer and employee develop the beginnings of a working relationship.
 But there is a time before onboarding that is often neglected in the hiring process – pre-boarding.

 “Pre-boarding is a fairly new concept that often gets confused with the traditional onboarding process most of us have experienced when starting a new job,” according to Recruiterbox.
-Pre-boarding starts and is completed before a new hire sets foot in the office; it often includes paperwork, logistics, and it can also include informal interactions between the company and the new hire.
+Pre-boarding starts and is completed before a new hire sets foot in the office; it often includes paperwork and logistics, and it can also include informal interactions between the company and the new hire.

-In one of the tightest job markets in decades, it is more important than ever for companies to make sure they are getting the employee lifecycle right, and making a good impression on the employees whenever possible.
+In one of the tightest job markets in decades, it is more important than ever for companies to make sure they are getting the employee lifecycle right and making a good impression on the employees whenever possible.
 The pre-boarding experience is a good opportunity to do just this.
 Companies across all industries spend an average of $4,425 to recruit workers.
 Part of HR’s job is to keep these people engaged and in place, and much is at stake…the cost of losing a recruit in their first year is estimated to be six to nine months’ salary on average for salaried employees.

 In the race to keep employees, every moment counts, including the moments before they show up for their first day.
 The days before their start date can be emotional – a time of excitement but also trepidation – as well as difficult for reasons including logistics like re-location, finding new schools for kids, and so on.
-Strong and effective communications during this critical, difficult time can help to solidify the employer/employee relationship long term.
+Strong and effective communication during this critical, difficult time can help to solidify the employer/employee relationship long term.

 Here are just a few suggestions to keep your pre-boarding process interesting and make sure more of your new hires show up for their first day excited to dive into work: